PM Shehbaz visits KP’s flood-affected areas as 14 more bodies recovered

 According to the KP PDMA, the number of dead in Swabi rose to 41 on Wednesday.

-Swabi Deputy Commissioner Nasarullah Khan told Dawn.com “With the the recovery of 14 more dead on Wednesday we have completed the task and all 37 dead bodies from the debris at Dalori village have recovered.”
+Swabi Deputy Commissioner Nasarullah Khan told Dawn.com, “With the recovery of 14 more dead on Wednesday, we have completed the task and all 37 dead bodies from the debris at Dalori village have been recovered.”

-The district administration has completed the task, satisfying the local people who assist them and monitoring the entire operation which was continued round lock since Monday, he added.
+The district administration has completed the task, satisfying the local people who assisted them and monitoring the entire operation, which was continued round the clock since Monday, he added.

 “Eight dead bodies were recovered on Monday, 15 more were extracted on Tuesday and 14 on Wednesday,” he said.

-Officials in hospitals said that total rights people were injured in Dalori village and they were provided free health services.
+Officials in hospitals said that a total of eight people were injured in Dalori village and they were provided free health services.

+DC Nasarullah said: “Now we will shift to relief operation to rehabilitate the locals affected by the cloud burst.”

 “So far, a total of 29 dead bodies, including children, women and men, have been recovered from the debris in this ill-fated and natural calamity-hit village,” District Emergency Officer (DEO) Rescue 1122 Swabi Muhammad Awais Babar had told Dawn.com earlier.